 This Tom Thumb bit is not a 'snaffle,' as it has shanks.
 The leverage from the shanks/curb chain, combined with the jointed mouthpiece, causes this type of bit to exert a 'nutcracker' like effect on the horse's tongue, bars, and jaw.
 The longer the shanks, the more severe the effect.

-So called Wonder (or gag) bits also work from the principle of pain avoidance.
+So called Wonder bits for horses (also called gag bits) also work from the principle of pain avoidance.
 There is no communication at the horse’s poll to warn of an upcoming request at the mouth.
 Instead, the mouthpiece is pulled harder and harder across the tongue and at the corner of the horse’s lips.
 To avoid the pain of this contact, the horse will overflex and tuck, creating a ‘collected’ look.
 Failing to do so results in a sudden jerk on the horse’s mouth once the gag has been fully engaged – so most horses quickly learn either to overflex, or to become star gazers in an attempt to avoid contact.
 Besides the immediate pain inflicted by a gag bit, there are negative long term effects as well.
 True collection originates through the loins and back, and allows the horse to move in a way that is healthy and well balanced.
 Encouraging false collection is highly detrimental to the horse’s long term soundness, often resulting in hollow backs and hock and stifle issues.

 The Wonder Bit's mouthpiece slides up high in the horse's mouth (having a 'gag' action), which encourages over-flexing.